1. What the heck is a GPU?

 GPU or Graphics Processing Unit (also known as Graphics Card) is a specialized microprocessor that offloads the CPU and accelerates 2D/3D processing.
 The processor is integrated in a separate package/board which requires a PCI/PCIe slots/expansion slots.
-They are found in various embedded systems, mobile phones, PC’s, workstations and Gaming console.
+They can be found in various embedded systems, mobile phones, PC’s, workstations and Gaming console.
+On the contrary current Intel Sandy Bridge/Ivy Bridge/ Haswell and Future Architectures, GPU’s have been integrated in the same CPU package making it a Unique single CPU and GPU microprocessor.
+But note that even though they are in same package or board, they operate independently.
 GPU’s are very efficient in processing complex mathematics and manipulating pixels due to their massively parallel architectures.
-The performance boost of executing a complex algorithm on a GPU is due to the massive number of FPUs (responsible for carrying out operations decimal and fractions of integers, part of ALU) present.
+The performance boost of executing a complex algorithm on a GPU is due to the massive number of FPUs or the Floating Point Units (responsible for carrying out operations decimal and fractions of integers, part of ALU) present.
 Explaining more on this is beyond the scope of FAQs.
 Please use search engines to know more.

 2. Why your alias is GPUToaster and what does it mean?

-3. Ok, I got what an OC is.
+3. Ok, You got what an OC is.
 But why do you OC when you know it decreases the hardware life?

-That’s a good thought.
+That’s a good question.
 OC does reduce your hardware life.
-But the work/project (sometimes playing games) I execute on my hardware is R&D based and experiences lots of mathematical calculations per second.
-Sometimes you need to check the power of your present hardware.
-The configuration I own is now out dated.
-So, experiencing and achieving performance on low-end hardware’s is sometimes exciting.
+Sometimes I do OC (sometimes playing games) during some R&D based work which demand lots of mathematical calculations per second.
+Or Sometimes you require to check the power of your present hardware.
+The configuration I have is now actually outdated.
+You can imagine how sometimes it is exciting experiencing and achieving performance on low-end hardware’s.
 OC’ing seems good at certain level.
+Do take care when OC’ng and don’t say I didn’t warn you.

 4. I don’t seem to understand the stuff you blog here.